elliotkillick/elliotkillick.com/content/security/cmdl32-lolbin/index.md

 A lot of the technical details have already been covered well on [Adam's (Hexacorn's) blog post](https://www.hexacorn.com/blog/2017/04/30/the-archaeologologogology-3-downloading-stuff-with-cmdln32/) where he came incredibly close to discovering this [lolbin](https://github.com/LOLBAS-Project/LOLBAS/blob/master/README.md) himself.
 I won't duplicate any of what he said there so make sure you go give that a read.

 What I will be covering are the techniques I used to overcome the final three hurdles in reverse engineering and practical use of this lolbin that I (as well as Adam) faced so you can improve the caliber of your own reverse engineering skills and maybe help you find some lolbins yourself!
+The tool we will be using to do this reverse engineering is [IDA (Interactive Disassembler) Free](https://hex-rays.com/ida-free/).

 ### Hurdle 1: The Final Argument